Stigma, Identity, and Intersectionality Research LabSkip to content Skip to main navigation

 Welcome to the Stigma, Identity, and Intersectionality Research Lab!

-Dr. Velez will be accepting a doctoral student for the upcoming 2020-2021 academic year.
+Dr. Velez will NOT be accepting a doctoral student for the upcoming 2021-2022 academic year.

-If you are a Teachers College student who is interested in getting involved in the SII lab, click the link to express your interest
+If you are a Teachers College student who is interested in getting involved in the SII lab, click this link to express your interest.

 Director: Dr. Brandon Velez